-This was not a very complicated project, but a very unpleasant one as you can imagine when dealing with the holding tank and no shut off.
+This was not a very complicated project, but a very unpleasant one as you can imagine when dealing with the holding tank (and no shut off).
 All in all, I ran ~ 2 feet of new 1 1/2" ID SHIELDS RUBBER Poly X Sanitation Hose from the holding tank to the macerator pump.
-I also added ~3' of new 1" ID SHIELDS RUBBER Poly X Sanitation Hose from the macerator pump discharge to the anti siphon valve.
+I also added ~3" of new 1" ID SHIELDS RUBBER Poly X Sanitation Hose from the macerator pump discharge to the anti siphon valve.
 The motor is rated as 16A.
-I could have stayed with the original 15A circuit breaker on the main distribution panel for the macerator pump/motor, but decided to change it out to a 20A per the owners manual.
+The original 15A circuit breaker on the main distribution panel for the macerator pump/motor has plenty of margin to avoid nuisance trips, but decided to change it out to a 20A per the owners manual.
 The wiring is 10 AWG and had already been run as part of my complete electrical upgrade completed in the 1st Qtr of 2016.
-Details for that are in a separate write-up titled "1987 MK 1 Catalina 34 Electrical System Upgrade" I added to the Tech WIKI.
+Details for that are in a separate write-up titled "1987 MK 1 Catalina 34 Electrical System Upgrade" in the "Electrical" section of the Tech WIKI.

 As a final note, every boat is different.
 The routing, methods, and hose lengths I used may not work on your boat.
-Please read this as a summary of what I did, not as a manual of what you must do.
+Please read this only as a summary of what I did.
 This is one way, not the only way.
 Good luck and I hope you find this write up helpful.